opensearch-project/project-website/_posts/2025-11-24-asymmetric-distance-computation.md

 In the next section, we describe how this weakness is addressed using ADC.

-### ADC
+### Asymmetric distance computation

-Considering SDC, notice that the algorithm introduced error into the distance calculations at two distinct points in the process.
+Considering SDC, notice that the algorithm introduced errors into the distance calculations at two distinct points in the process.
 First, document vectors in the corpus are quantized to achieve the 32-fold memory savings that binary quantization provides.
 Second, the query vector is also quantized to match the scale and data type of the quantized documents.

 However, this second quantization does nothing to meaningfully reduce the memory consumption of k-NN search.
 Even in extremely high-dimensional datasets, the footprint of the unquantized query is typically only on the order of a few kilobytes.
 In ADC, recall is improved by preserving the query vector in its original, un-quantized form while still comparing it against binary-quantized document vectors.
 This asymmetry, keeping one vector in high precision while the other remains binary, allows us to retain more information about the original distance relationships.

 The key difficulty that ADC overcomes is that binary quantization treats all values in a dimension identically as long as they have the same sign after mean-centering.
 This is despite potentially significant differences in their original magnitudes.
 For example, after mean-centering, both a large positive value of +0.6 and a small positive value of +0.1 would be quantized to +1, even though they represent very different original values.
 Conversely, the otherwise extremely close -0.1 and +0.1 get quantized to opposite values despite being nearly identical in the original space.

 ADC addresses this limitation by scaling the query vector to match the document vectors while still keeping it in its full-precision form.
-By comparing the rescaled query---rather than quantized query---directly against binary document vectors, subtle variations in the original query vector are better captured that would otherwise be lost if the query was quantized as well.
+By comparing the rescaled query---rather than the quantized query---directly against binary document vectors, subtle variations in the original query vector are better captured that would otherwise be lost if the query was quantized as well.

 ![ADC-Query](/assets/media/blog-images/2025-11-24-asymmetric-distance-computation/ADC-Main.png){:class="img-centered"}

 *Figure: For ADC, the document vectors are quantized identically to SDC.
-However, the query vector is kept in full fp32 precision and does not have to be quantized to a ±1 value.*
+However, the query vector is kept in full FP32 precision and does not have to be quantized to a ±1 value.*

 #### Rescaling for ADC

 Even though we maintain the query vector in its original precision, we still need to ensure that it operates on the same scale as our quantized document vectors.
 Recall that binary quantization essentially maps all values to ±1 regardless of the initial magnitude of each dimension, thereby inducing an implicit rescaling of the data.
-For our distance calculations to be meaningful, the query vector must also be recentered using the same dataset means that were used during document quantization, and rescaled to match the scale of binary quantization.
+For our distance calculations to be meaningful, the query vector must also be recentered using the same dataset means that were used during document quantization and rescaled to match the scale of binary quantization.

 The following figure shows an example where failing to rescale leads to ADC finding the wrong nearest neighbors.
 Even when the nearest neighbor documents are close in the original space (the red points in the top-left quadrant), after quantization they might appear further away than does a faraway point (the blue point in the top-right quadrant).
 By rescaling, we look to reposition the full-precision query vector so that relative closeness is preserved as well as possible.

 ![ADC-Rescaling-Importance](/assets/media/blog-images/2025-11-24-asymmetric-distance-computation/ADC-Rescaling-Importance.png){:class="img-centered"}

 *Figure: The impact of query rescaling on nearest neighbor search.
 Document quantization inherently applies a type of coordinate rescaling to the document vectors.
-Without query rescaling, some points near the query can be moved away from it while points far from the query may be moved nearer.
+Without query rescaling, some points near the query can be moved away from it, while points far from the query may be moved nearer.
 Query rescaling updates the query vector to counteract the impact of repositioning the document vectors.*

 To identify the right scale for the query, we look at how a "typical" document was distorted in each dimension.
 At the time of data indexing, we compute two centroids for each dimension $$i$$ in our dataset: